 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision St Mawes School encourages a family environment that values all in the community.
 Pupils interact daily as two classes and as a whole school, meeting together for daily assembly.
 The playgrounds have ample space and playtimes are enjoyed by all pupils.
 There is a strong buddy system to help pupils integrate.
-Weekly circle time gives pupils the opportunity to discuss concerns in detail and the pupil voice is high on our agenda.
-As we are a small school and we actively seek opportunities to link with other schools and encourage pupils to mix with others in clubs, Roseland activities and community events.
-We are part of the Aspire Multi-Academy Trust who provide a wide range of activities.
 Year 2 and 3 begin residential experiences by attending a sleepover in school to build self-confidence.
 Longer residential trips are arranged for Years 4, 5 and 6 to build independence and further experience of the world.
-There is an extensive extra-curricular programme and currently all children attend at least one club.
-We are very fortunate that sailing lessons are part of our curriculum and we access high quality outdoor learning.
-When required the school offers a socially speaking programme to pupils who need extra support understanding social conventions.
-Pupils who need individual support can receive this as part of the Education and Health Care Plan.
+There is an extra-curricular programme and clubs and based around discussions with the pupils.
+We are very fortunate that sailing Pupils who need individual support can receive this as part of the Education and Health Care Plan.
 Counselling can also be arranged for pupils who need support at challenging times in their lives.
-Personalised programmes and resources can be made available for self-help skills development.
-The school liaises with the Health providers and advisory services to inform programmes.
+Personalised programmes and resources can be made available for self-help skills Weekly circle time gives pupils the opportunity to discuss concerns in detail and the pupil voice is high on our agenda. lessons are part of our curriculum and we access high quality outdoor learning. development.
+The school liaises with the Health providers As we are a small school and we actively seek opportunities to link with other schools and encourage pupils to mix with others in clubs, Roseland activities and community events.
+We are part of the Aspire Multi-Academy Trust who provide a wide range of activities.
+When required the school offers a socially speaking programme to pupils who need extra support understanding social conventions. and advisory services to inform programmes.